 Terms:

-Payment in cash within 5 calendar days of awarded bid(s).
+Successful bidders must make payment to CTS within five (5) calendar days of the awarded bids, but may make payments at anytime before the deadline.

+In the event that a CTS participant is able to enter into a “position closing transaction” through the CTS Liquidation Auction, i.e., the participant “buys back its position,” the CalPX/CTS will show that position as a “net of zero” or “flat” position, and for which position the CalPX/CTS will no longer require any collateral to be posted.

 No release of collateral on deposit with the PX, if applicable, until payment received by EFT.

 Accept all conditions of PX product unless it is an open interest book-out or assigned as an EFP between two counter parties within CTS.